 Beyond the reasonable control of an allocation participant and that was not reasonably foreseeable in the circumstances; and

-Which substantially affects the information relied on to determine the annual UFG factor in rule 46 so that it no longer will result in a fair and representative calculation of the annual UFG factor for a particular gas gate.
+Which substantially affects the information relied on to determine the annual UFG factor in rule 46 so that it no longer will result in a fair and representative calculation of the annual UFG factor for a particular allocated gas gate.

 No later than 10 business days prior to determining and publishing the annual UFG factor in accordance with rule 46.4.2, the allocation agent may give notice to the industry body that it considers that a force majeure event has occurred.